PodilaPravallika/JavaTasks/README.md

 # JavaTasks
-"All Java OOPS assignments done as part of training”
+"All Java assignments done as part of training”